Climdyn/qgs/documentation/source/files/user_guide.rst

         return xr[1:]

 This concludes the initialization of qgs, the function :meth:`f` hence produced can be used to generate the model's trajectories.
+An example of the construction exposed here, along with plots of the trajectories generated, can be found in the section :ref:`files/examples/manual:Manual setting of the basis`.
-See the following section for the possible usages.
+See also the following section for the possible usages.

 4. Using qgs (once configured)
 ---------------------------------